I typically work on issues that are located at the intersection of the philosophy of language, epistemology, metaphysics, and meta-philosophy.

 For more details, see our masterclass page here

-The workshop takes up a key issue in conceptual ethics & engineering: How can we intervene to change our language, and why should we do so?
+The workshop took up a key issue in conceptual ethics & engineering: How can we intervene to change our language, and why should we do so?

-Our discussion of this issue will combine perspectives from philosophy, psychology and linguistics.
+Our discussion of this issue combined perspectives from philosophy, psychology and linguistics.

 You find all details and the programme here.

-From June 26th to June 28th 2024, we will be having a masterclass with Matthieu Queloz (Bern) on his now book "The Ethics of Conceptualization".
+Our masterclass with Matthieu Queloz (Bern) dealt in great detail with his now book "The Ethics of Conceptualization".

 The book concerns key aspects of conceptual ethics and conceptual engineering, starting from the authority question: Why should we grant certain concepts an authority over our lives - over how we think, and what we take as a reason for action?

-The masterclass-website with all details can soon be found: here.
+The masterclass-website with all details can be found: here.

 I have been taking part in the summer school organized by Kevin Reuter and Hanjo Glock (both UZH).
-Other people who will be there are Shaun Nichols (Cornell University), Rachel Sterken (University of Hongkong), Manuel Gustavo Isaac (UZH), Ethan Landes (UZH), Nicole Rathgeb (UZH), and Pascale Willemsen (UZH),
+Other people who have been there were Shaun Nichols (Cornell University), Rachel Sterken (University of Hongkong), Manuel Gustavo Isaac (UZH), Ethan Landes (UZH), Nicole Rathgeb (UZH), and Pascale Willemsen (UZH),

 Here's the website.